DanielDobromylskyj/CNN_Python_Opencl/README.md

 > **Warning:** This list may not be exhaustive, as project is still in development

-## About Me

-This project is maintained by [Daniel Dobromylskyj](https://github.com/DanielDobromylskyj).
-You can reach me at daniel.dobromylskyj@outlook.com.

 ## File Formats

 ### Network Files (.pyn) (v1.2)